 - A great tool for dropping the cookies is a cookie scoop, which is similar to an ice cream scoop.
 It is ideal for making perfect rounds that are all the same size, and the dough releases easily with just a push of the lever.

-- This dough freezes nicely; just form into balls, place on a cookie sheet, and put in the freezer.
-When frozen, pop them in an airtight container where they will last for up to 3 months.
+- Form into balls and flatten gently.
+Place on a cookie sheet and put in the freezer.
+When frozen, pop them in an airtight container.
 There's no need to thaw when ready to bake; just add a minute or two to the baking time.